+4. Sweet Potatoes

-These sweet root veggies have been around for thousands of years, and originated in Central and South America, though scientists have also found evidence that the Polynesians traveled to this continent as far back as 1000 A.D. and brought the sweet potato to their home country to cultivate.
+These sweet root veggies have been around for thousands of years and originated in Central and South America, though scientists have also found evidence that the Polynesians traveled to this continent as far back as 1000 A.D. and brought the sweet potato to their home country to cultivate.
 Sweet potatoes come in multiple varieties and colors ranging from white to orange to red.
 Contrary to what some grocery stores might have you believe, sweet potatoes and yams are not the same things!
 True yams have bumpy brown skin, and their flesh is starchy, not sweet.
 So read the labels carefully, and remember that if it’s labeled a “yam,” it is most likely just an orange sweet potato.
-In terms of nutrition, sweet potatoes are an excellent source of vitamin A, with roughly 200% of the RDA per cup, and are also a good source of fiber and potassium.
+In terms of nutrition, sweet potatoes are an excellent source of vitamin A, with roughly 200 percent of the RDA per cup, and are also a good source of fiber and potassium.
 They are also high in antioxidants, especially purple-fleshed sweet potatoes.

 For recipe ideas, try making these hearty Curried Lentil Stuffed Sweet Potatoes, or whip up a delicious fall dessert with these Baked Sweet Potatoes and Cranberries With Cinnamon Oat Crumble.